marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Additionally, course-template with outdated dependencies.
 Some of them with known vulnerabilities.

-But it may be not applied to application's design directly (as vulnerability).
+But it may be not applied to application's design directly (as a vulnerability).
 <hr />

 This project application is also about OWASP TOP TEN 2013 troubles.